 Main Developped Tool

-Preesm is an open source rapid prototyping and code generation tool.
-It is primarily employed to simulate signal processing applications and generate code for multi-core processors.
+PREESM is an open source dataflow-based system synthesizer.
+It is primarily employed to simulate signal processing applications and to generate code for multi-core processors.

 Main Used Tools

-CAPH Compiler is an open source tool for high level dataflow programming of FPGAs.
+CAPH Compiler is an open source compiler for programming FPGAs with a high level dataflow representation.

 Orcc is an open source tool for multi-purpose dynamic dataflow programming of parallel systems.